 Are you so terrified of flying you'd almost rather cancel your trip?

-13 December 2017 - Somewhere between my travels to Kenya and Colombia, my fear of flying resurfaced.
+Updated 8 June 2018 - Somewhere between my travels to Kenya and Colombia last year, my fear of flying resurfaced.

 I simply don't like to... fly.

 I've never been a "comfortable" flyer.
 When the wind is down and the sun high, I can actually look forward to a flight and watch the clouds with wonder and joy.
-But bring in a few drops of windy rain, some uncertain terrain and a rust spot on a plane and I begin to doubt my sanity at having bought that ticket.
+But bring in a few drops of windy rain, some uncertain terrain and a rust spot on the wing and I begin to doubt my sanity at having bought that ticket.

 For years I kept that fear of flying under control and until recently, I thought I'd won.